rocky-linux/documentation/docs/gemstones/sed_search_replace.md

 ## Conclusion

-`sed` is a powerful tools and works very well for search and replace functions, particularly where the delimiter needs to be flexible.
+`sed` is a powerful tool and works very well for search and replace functions, particularly where the delimiter needs to be flexible.